January 29, 2024

 Brian Boylen

-Founding Engineer
+Software Engineer

 As part of Infield’s mission to make upgrading open source dependencies easy and safe, we’re building a comprehensive dataset of open source packages and metadata about each package version.
 We use LLMs and human-in-the-loop changelog review to categorize breaking changes for each version, then enrich this data with upgrade experience data from the community.
 This post will go into more detail about how we’re gathering this data.